The vast alpine pastures, unique nature parks and diverse mountain groups of the Dolomites offer countless opportunities for hikers and alpinists

 Leisure hikers enjoy the many mountain paths, which usually enable a comfortable hiking connection between individual mountain huts and shelters without a significant difference in altitude.
 The most beautiful South Tyrolean trails include the Stabeler mountain route in Valle Aurina and the Dolomites High Routes 1 to 10.

 For those who like more of a challenge, there are numerous climbing routes to choose from.
-Experienced mountain guides from Alpine schools in South Tyrol are always ready to accompany you on your mountain and climbing tours and to introduce you to the scenic beauty and variety of the UNESCO World Heritage Site.
+Experienced mountain guides from Alpine schools in South Tyrol are always ready to accompany you on your climbing tours and to introduce you to the scenic beauty and variety of the UNESCO World Heritage Site.

 There are countless opportunities for hiking and walking in South Tyrol, even in the winter months.
 Excellently prepared hiking routes guide you through snow covered meadows and forests.
 Those who want to discover the natural landscape covered in deep snow and away from the beaten track, should most definitely experience a guided snowshoe hike.